viniciusfrantz/pipeline_project/README.md

 # Weather Forecast Data Pipeline (Snowflake, dbt, Airflow)
 Hi!
-I'm building a weather forecast data pipeline using modern tools like dbt with Apache Airflow to orchestrate data transformations in Snowflake.
+I'm building a weather forecast data pipeline using modern tools like **dbt** with **Apache Airflow** to orchestrate data transformations in **Snowflake**.
 I utilized Astronomer Cosmos to run dbt models within Airflow DAGs.

 This project automates the orchestration, transformation, and analysis of weather forecast data with the goal of evaluating the accuracy of weather predictions by comparing them to actual data from a local weather station.